gevalinho/wireframing/README.md

 With these capabilities, Figma not only streamlines the wireframing process but also improves communication and efficiency within teams, making it highly recommended for both beginners and professionals.

+## Real-World Example of Wireframing in Action

+During the redesign of an **e-commerce website**, the design team created wireframes to map out the user journey from browsing products to completing checkout.

+### Identified Usability Issues
+- **Complex navigation** – Early wireframes revealed that users had to click through too many steps to find product categories.
+- **Checkout confusion** – The checkout flow required users to fill in unnecessary fields, which risked cart abandonment.
+- **Poor mobile layout** – On smaller screens, key buttons like “Add to Cart” were pushed below the fold, making them hard to find.

+### Resolutions Through Wireframing
+- The navigation menu was restructured into a **simpler, top-level category system** to reduce clicks.
+- The checkout process was streamlined into **three clear steps** with only essential fields.
+- Mobile wireframes were adjusted to place **critical CTAs (Call-To-Actions)** above the fold for better visibility.

+### Impact on the Final Product
+By resolving these issues early in the wireframing phase, the final product achieved:
+- Faster navigation and improved product discovery.
+- Higher checkout completion rates due to reduced friction.
+- A consistent, mobile-friendly user experience.

+### Conclusion
+This case demonstrates how wireframing plays a critical role in identifying and addressing usability issues **before development begins**.
+By visualizing layouts and user flows early, teams can make informed design decisions, save development costs, and ultimately deliver a more **user-friendly and effective product**.